 Your classmates and instructors expect that you will help maintain a productive environment for their learning.
 We ask all class members to hold space for engaged conversation and focused writing, and to cultivate attention and deliberate presence.
 Please treat one another with professionalism and respect, both in person and in use of online discussions (i.e., on Canvas page).

 One method we will employ to this end is keeping the classroom “longhand”—using notebooks and handwritten notes, and avoiding the use of laptops and other electronic devices.
 (Unless you need these devices, of course—meet with us if you do, and we will work out an accommodation).

 ACCESS AND ACCOMMODATIONS

 We welcome the opportunity to work with all students to ensure equal access to the course.
 It is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.
-If you experience barriers to access due to a temporary health condition or permanent disability (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), and require accommodations, please contact Disability Resources for Students (DRS) at https://depts.washington.edu/uwdrs/, in person at 011 Mary Gates Hall, or at 206-543-8924.
+If you experience barriers to access due to a temporary health condition or permanent disability (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), and require accommodations, please contact Disability Resources for Students (DRS) at https://depts.washington.edu/uwdrs/ (Links to an external site.)Links to an external site., in person at 011 Mary Gates Hall, or at 206-543-8924.
 DRS offers resources and coordinates reasonable accommodations for students with disabilities and/or temporary health conditions.
 Reasonable accommodations are established through an interactive process between you, your instructor(s), and DRS.
 If you have already established accommodations with DRS, please communicate your approved accommodations to me as soon as possible so we can discuss your needs in this course.

 We require that you know and uphold the university’s high standards for student conduct and academic honesty.
 Take the time to read them: